MinusKelvin/frozenight/README.md

     - This is based on game phase tuning in Koivisto done by Luecx
   - Training data generated through self-play, originally starting with a random network
 - Quiescense search
-  - SEE ordering & pruning
+  - SEE ordering & pruning with MVV-LVA for ties
   - Check Evasions
-  - Late move pruning to prevent search explosion
 - Check Extensions
 - Late move reductions
 - Late move pruning